 When using containers for applications, it separates the application from the implementation process, creating a platform-agnostic environment that increases the portability of the application.
 Often, the different components of the application itself are broken down into containers, each communicating with one another through APIs or supported protocols.
 This limits any potential conflicts between applications.

-Isolation is a vital part of containers, although because of the shared kernel, is it not as strict an isolation as using a hypervisor.
-Containers isolate processes and resources such as CPU and memory between the host and any guests, and are also entirely self-contained.
+Isolation is a vital part of containers, although because of the shared kernel, is it not as strict isolation as using a hypervisor.
+Containers isolate processes and resources such as CPU and memory between the host and any guests and are also entirely self-contained.
 Any container on a host system cannot see into any other container located on that system.

 Containers as a whole open up a new — or at least alternate — way of managing their systems and applications, and can be an incredibly powerful tool for any user.